Indian Creek Falls

 - click for a trail map of Great Smoky Mountain National Park

-- click to a trail map of hikes in the Deep Creek Campground area
+- click for a trail map of hikes in the Deep Creek Campground area

 - click for another hiking trip in this area in December 2006